 We also offer working together with local farmers or fishermen.
 Much can be learnt and shared by immersion in the village environment.
 Our rural practices are organically based and would be attractive to eco friendly volunteers and others alike.

 To ensure that volunteering is a satisfying experience we limit our volunteer numbers to a maximum of 3 at anyone time.
+There are special arrangements made for groups/schools.

 Remember you are entering a different world to that that you are used to.
 We provide, for our volunteers, a village house of standard Khmer design and construction.
 The house also acts as our field office.
 It is fenced and safe.